yisroelshulman/maze_solver/README.md

 ```
 python -m tkinter
 ```
-If your system has the proper installations, you should see a small pop-up window with some buttons.\
+If your system has the proper installations, you should see a small pop-up window with some buttons.

-#### dependency problems
+#### _Dependency Issues_
 Make sure that you have the correct python installation by checking
 ```
 python --version
 ```
-uninstall the python environment, install tkinter and reinstall the python environment.\
+Uninstall the python environment, install tkinter, and reinstall the python environment.\ \

-check out [Installing Tk][] for more help.
+Check out [Installing Tk][] for more help.
 If that is not sufficient, try searching the web with the error message to find a solution.

 [Installing Tk]: https://tkdocs.com/tutorial/install.html

 ### Download
-To get started download the repository (can also be done as a zipball and unzip)
+To get started download the repository (can also be done as a zipball and unzip).
 ```
 wget https://github.com/yisroelshulman/maze_solver/tarball/master -O maze_solver.tar
 ```
-then unpack
+And unpack
 ```
 tar xvf maze_solver.tar
 ```